teler-sh/teler-proxy/README.md

 ## Demo

 To experience the power of the teler WAF Proxy in action, simply follow these steps to set up and run the demo located in the [demo/](/demo) directory.

+## Community

+We use the Google Groups as our dedicated mailing list.
+Subscribe to [teler-announce](https://groups.google.com/g/teler-announce) via [teler-announce+subscribe@googlegroups.com](mailto:teler-announce+subscribe@googlegroups.com) for important announcements, such as the availability of new releases.
+This subscription will keep you informed about significant developments related to [teler IDS](https://github.com/kitabisa/teler), [teler WAF](https://github.com/kitabisa/teler-waf), [teler Proxy](https://github.com/kitabisa/teler-proxy), and [teler Resources](https://github.com/kitabisa/teler-resources).

+For any [inquiries](https://github.com/kitabisa/teler-proxy/discussions/categories/q-a), [discussions](https://github.com/kitabisa/teler-proxy/discussions), or [issues](https://github.com/kitabisa/teler-proxy/issues) are being tracked here on GitHub.
+This is where we actively manage and address these aspects of our community engagement.

 ## License